3-exchange withdrawal speed compared

 BSC is meaningfully faster than TRC20.
 The drawback: not every wallet supports BSC, and the destination address looks identical to ERC20 (both start with 0x), so the risk of sending on the wrong chain is real.
 Use BSC when the destination clearly supports it; otherwise default to TRC20.

 The 0x address overlap with ERC20 is the chain-confusion failure mode that's cost the crypto industry hundreds of millions of dollars cumulatively.
 The mechanic is: you copy a 0x address from an Ethereum wallet, paste it into the BSC withdrawal screen, and the exchange happily sends BSC-USDT to an address whose private key is actually for the Ethereum network.
 The address technically exists on BSC (any 0x address is valid on any EVM chain), but the wallet you control on Ethereum won't show the BSC tokens.
 Recovery is possible but requires importing the private key into a BSC-aware wallet — and if your Ethereum keys are on a hardware device that doesn't natively speak BSC, the recovery becomes a multi-day project of seed-phrase imports and key derivations.
-I've helped two friends through this; both eventually got their funds, but the experience took 2-3 days and significant stress.
+People who go through this usually do get their funds back, but the recovery commonly takes 2-3 days and a lot of stress.

 Solana addresses don't have this problem because they're a different format entirely (32-44 Base58 characters, no 0x prefix).
 TRC20 addresses start with "T" and are 34 characters.
 The visual distinctness is a hidden safety feature.
 When you train yourself to look at addresses as patterns rather than as opaque strings, you start to catch chain mismatches before you click confirm.
 This is one of the few crypto safety habits that pays back disproportionately for the time spent learning it.